-- Highways and Skyways, Inc., a privately held Kentucky based company, adding a Company-owned location near the Cincinnati airport from the conversion of a former SBA operating partner in 2015; - Service by Air, Inc. ("SBA"), a privately held corporation based in New York, adding three Company-owned operating locations and forty strategic operating partner locations across North America, in 2015; - Copper Logistics, Incorporated, a Minneapolis, Minnesota based privately held company that provides a full range of domestic and international transportation and logistics services across North America, in 2015; - Lomas Logistics ("Lomas"), a division of L.V.
-Lomas Limited, a Canada based third-party logistics provider that operates in Ontario and British Columbia, in 2017; - Dedicated Logistics Technologies, Inc., a privately held company that has historically operated under the Company's SBA brand in Newark, New Jersey and Los Angeles, California, in 2017; - Sandifer-Valley Transportation and Logistics, Ltd., a privately held company providing a full range of domestic and international cross-border services with Mexico, in 2017; - Alexandria, Virginia based Friedway Enterprises, Inc. ("Friedway") and Pittsburgh, Pennsylvania based CIC2, Inc. ("CIC2") (collectively, "DCA"), historically operated the Company's Adcom agency locations, in 2020; - Navegate, Inc. and its subsidiaries ("Navegate"), a privately held company based in Minnesota, which provides international technology-enabled supply chain management and third-party transportation and logistics services including its technology platform, in 2021; and - Cascade Enterprises of Minnesota, Inc. ("Cascade"), a privately held company based in Minnesota that has operated as a strategic operating partner under the Company's Airgroup brand since 2007 that provides a full range of domestic and international transportation and logistics services across North America, in 2022.
+- Highways and Skyways, Inc., adding a Company-owned location near the Cincinnati airport from the conversion of a former operating partner in 2015; - Service by Air, Inc. ("SBA"), adding Company-owned locations and strategic operating partner locations across North America, in 2015; - Copper Logistics, Incorporated, expanding Company-owned operations in Mendota Heights, Minnesota, in 2015; - Lomas Logistics ("Lomas"), a division of L.V.
+Lomas Limited, a Canada based third-party logistics and distribution services provider operating in Ontario and British Columbia, in 2017; - Dedicated Logistics Technologies, Inc., expanding existing Company-owned operations in Newark, New Jersey and Los Angeles, California, from the conversion of a former operating partner, in 2017; - Sandifer-Valley Transportation and Logistics, Ltd., adding a Company-owned location in Keller, Texas, in 2017; - Friedway Enterprises, Inc. and CIC2, Inc., adding Company-owned locations in Alexandria, Virginia and Pittsburgh, Pennsylvania, from the conversion of former operating partners, in 2020; - Navegate, Inc. and its subsidiaries ("Navegate"), adding Company-owned operations in Mendota Heights, Minnesota and Shanghai, China, providing international technology-enabled supply chain management and third-party transportation and logistics services including its technology platform, in 2021; - Cascade Enterprises of Minnesota, Inc., expanding Company-owned operations in Mendota Heights, Minnesota, from the conversion of a former operating partner since 2007, in 2022; - Daleray Corporation, adding a Company-owned location in Fort Lauderdale, Florida, from the conversion of a former operating partner since 2014, in 2023; - Select Logistics, Inc. and Select Cartage Inc., adding a Company-owned location in Miami, Florida, from the conversion of a former operating partner, in 2024; - Viking Worldwide, Inc., a Minnesota based company with operations in both Minneapolis, Minnesota and Houston, Texas, from the conversion of a former operating partner, in 2024; - Cascade Transportation, Inc., adding a Company-owned location in Seattle, Washington, in 2024; - D.V.A. & Associates, Inc., adding a Company-owned location in Portland, Oregon, in 2024; and - Foundation Logistics & Services, LLC, adding a Company-owned location near Houston, Texas, providing specialized logistics services for companies involved in the exploration, drilling, and production of oil and gas, in 2024.

 We expect to grow our business organically and by completing acquisitions of other companies with complementary geographical and logistics service offerings.
+This includes the acquisition of third-parties, as well as the acquisition of strategic operating partners.
 We will continue to make enhancements to our back-office infrastructure, transportation management, global trade management and accounting systems to support this growth.
 Our organic growth strategy will continue to focus on strengthening existing and expanding new customer relationships, while continuing our efforts on the organic build-out of our network of strategic operating partner locations.
 In addition, we will also be working to drive further productivity improvements enabled through our value-added truck brokerage and customs house brokerage service capabilities.